 If we make you an offer and you meet the residency requirements, then there is a good chance you will get an award.
-If you are an EU applicant, but don't meet the EPSRC residency requirement, then there are some fees-only studentships available.
 It is recommended that you apply by the advertised deadlines if you wish to be considered for a DTP.

 How are the Departmental Scholarships decided?